 A vertex operator algebra is a vertex algebra $V_\bullet$ equipped with a conformal element $\omega\in V_4$.
 The main property of a conformal element (see Section \ref{sec: voadefinition} for a precise definition) is that the operators $\{L_n\}_{n\in \BZ}$ on $V_\bullet$ induced from $\omega$ via the state-field correspondence satisfy the Virasoro bracket

 for some constant $C\in \BC$ called the central charge of $(V_\bullet, \omega)$.
-It is thus natural to expect that the Virasoro operators in the descendent algebra previously studied might be explained by the existence of a conformal element $\omega$ on Joyce's vertex algebra (or some slight variation, namely the pair vertex algebra).
+One of the goals of this paper is to explain the Virasoro operators in the descendent algebra previously studied in terms of a conformal element $\omega$ in Joyce's vertex algebra (or some slight variation, namely the pair vertex algebra).
 Due to the mysterious role that the Hodge degrees play in the Virasoro operators in \cite{moreira}, we do not know how to do so in complete generality, but only under the following assumption:

 \begin{assumption} We assume that the Hodge cohomology groups $H^{p,q}(X)$ vanish whenever $|p-q|>1$. \end{assumption} This assumption is satisfied for curves, surfaces with $p_g=0$ and Fano 3-folds, hence covering the majority of the target varieties in Donaldson-Thomas theory.